-Royal Caribbean International has been in the cruising business since the late 1960s and today it has a fleet of 25 ships and takes passengers to six continents and visits 77 different ports.
+Royal Caribbean International has been in the cruising business since the late 1960s, and today, it has a fleet of 25 ships and takes passengers to six continents, and visits 77 different ports.

-TUI is the most recent brand in the lineup and focuses on wellness health.
+TUI is the most recent brand in the lineup and focuses on wellness and health.
 Together these brands add another 20 ships to the Royal Caribbean fleet.

-- In 1970 the company built the first cruise ship designed for trips to warm weather locations and in 1988 it launched the first mega cruise ship, the Sovereign of the Seas.
+- In 1970 the company built the first cruise ship designed for trips to warm weather locations, and in 1988, it launched the first mega cruise ship, the Sovereign of the Seas.

-- In 1988, the company debuted new Vision Class ships with two acres of glass windows to give passengers better views than ever before on a cruise ship.
+- In 1988, the company debuted new Vision Class ships with two acres of glass windows to give passengers better views than ever on a cruise ship.

 Safety Policies and Practices

-From rough waters to pirates to fires to equipment failures to assaults to outbreaks of illness, the dangers on a cruise ship are numerous and companies like Royal Caribbean are responsible for limiting them.
+From rough waters to pirates to fires to equipment failures to assaults to illness outbreaks, the dangers on a cruise ship are numerous.
+Companies like Royal Caribbean are responsible for limiting them.

 The company also attempts to ensure safety through training of its workers.
 Security staff members undergo specialized training, but all crew members are trained and drilled for all kinds of safety situations.

-Because so many people on a cruise ship, illness is a major concern.
+Because so many people are on a cruise ship, illness is a major concern.
 In 2014 the company made the news when 689 passengers aboard the Explorer of the Seas contracted norovirus, a foodborne and contagious virus that causes gastrointestinal distress.

 With so many people on board, cruise ships often experience violent crimes.
 One infamous incident aboard Royal Caribbean’s Brilliance of the Seas occurred in 2005.
-Passengers discovered blood on the outside of the ship below balconies attached to passenger rooms.
+Passengers discovered blood outside the ship below balconies attached to passenger rooms.

-The storm battered the ship with 125 mile an hour winds and Royal Caribbean was later criticized for sailing into the storm in the first place.
+The storm battered the ship with 125-mile-an-hour winds, and Royal Caribbean was later criticized for sailing into the storm in the first place.
 Passengers endured 12 hours of dangerous rocking tipping.
-Four people sustained minor injuries and the ship had some damage.
+Four people sustained minor injuries, and the ship had some damage.

 Maritime Accidents and Compensation

 From falls overboard, trips and falls, and fires to power outages, crimes, and illnesses, cruise ship passengers and crew members put themselves at risk when they go out to sea.

-The Jones Act is a maritime law that protects these workers specifically and provides them with a way to seek compensation after an accident.
-The burden of proof is low and workers must only show that the employer, such as Royal Caribbean, was negligent even to a small degree in the accident.
+The Jones Act is a maritime law that protects seamen specifically and provides them with a way to seek compensation after an accident.
+The burden of proof is low, and workers must only show that the employer, such as Royal Caribbean, was negligent in the accident, even to a small degree.